Lokivir/git-notes/commands.md

 ## git add
 `git add` updates the index for the next commit.
-The index is the staging area between your working directory and your repository.
+The index is the staging area between your working directory (or working copy) and your repository.
-So by using the 'git add' command you can add new or modified files to the index, before commiting them together.
+So by using the 'git add' command you can add new or modified files (changes to be commited) to the index, before committing them together to the repository.

 >By using 'git add .' you update the index including everything (new, modified and deleted files altogether).

+### Synopsis
 ```
 git add [--verbose | -v] [--dry-run | -n] [--force | -f] [--interactive | -i] [--patch | -p]
 	  [--edit | -e] [--[no-]all | --[no-]ignore-removal | [--update | -u]]